hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 	// The issuer is ready to collect all the required signatures.
 	// In this case, the issuer's and the auditor's signatures.
-	// Invoke the Token Chaincode to collect endorsements on the Token Request and prepare the relative Fabric transaction.
+	// Invoke the Token Chaincode to collect endorsements on the Token Request and prepare the relative transaction.
 	// This is all done in one shot running the following view.
-	// Before completing, all recipients receive the approved Fabric transaction.
+	// Before completing, all recipients receive the approved transaction.
 	// Depending on the token driver implementation, the recipient's signature might or might not be needed to make
 	// the token transaction valid.
 	_, err = context.RunView(ttxcc.NewCollectEndorsementsView(tx))